 As the global leader in water management, we are committed to use the most advanced water treatment technologies and management experience in China to preserve the country’s precious water resources.

-Francois Fevrier-Senior Vice President of Water, SUEZ Asia
+Francois Fevrier-CEO Water, SUEZ Asia

 The earth’s freshwater resources make up just 2% of the planet’s total water supply.
 Currently, there are one billion people on the planet with no access to clean drinking water.
 China, one of the countries with the lowest per capita water volume, faces water shortages across two-thirds of its cities.
 Our water ecosystem is facing serious challenges, with a dwindling supply threating dire health and safety consequences.
 In addition to promoting water infrastructure expansion from urban to rural areas, China also pledged in its 13th Five-Year Plan to increase tap water penetration in rural areas to over 85% by 2020.
 Water quality compliance rate and supply safeguards also need to improve significantly.